MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/overview.md

 ---
 title: Token Acquisition
-description: Learn how to acquire security tokens in public and confidential client applications using MSAL.NET
+description: "Learn how to acquire security tokens in public and confidential client applications using MSAL.NET."
 author: Dickson-Mwendia
 manager: CelesteDG